 These mammals are known as the even-toed ungulates.
 They usually have an even number of well-developed digits.
 The main axis of the body passes through the third and fourth digits, the two digits that support the weight of the body.
 Members of the superfamily Suoidea usually have a two chambered stomach, but do not chew their cud (ruminate).
 The hippopotamus has a three chambered non-ruminating stomach.
 Camelids have a three chambered ruminating stomach.
 All ruminants have a distinctive four chambered ruminating stomach, though the third chamber is poorly developed in the family Tragulidae (Nowak 1999).

 There are two families (Suidae and Tayassuidae) with eight genera and 22 species in this superfamily (Wilson and Reeder 2005).
-Gray (1972) reports some fertile hybrids within the genus Sus, as well as an intergeneric cross between the Collard and White-lipped peccaries.
+Gray (1972) reports some fertile hybrids within the genus Sus, as well as an intergeneric cross between the collared and white-lipped peccaries.
 The karyotypes of these two peccaries are surprisingly divergent (Bosma et al. 2004).
 Though no hybrids crossing the two families have been documented, all these animals have an unmistakable pig-like shape with the distinctive mobile, cartilaginous snout.
 Both families normally have a two chambered stomach, which is more complex in the peccaries.
 Peccaries also have a dorsal scent gland (Nowak 1999).
 Both pigs and peccaries carry a duplication of a gene (CYP19) which appears to be unique among mammals (Corbin et al. 2007).

 The cognitum is very strong at the superfamily level.
 It is doubtful that an average biology student with some familiarity with pigs would divide this group in a way consistent with current family divisions.
 Therefore, it seems natural to place the level of the kind here.